owainkenwayucl/gitvs/README.md

 This program wraps git to make it more like cvs.
 Dr Owain Kenway

-Where it is distributed, it is done so under my special 5 clause, BSD-style license (see LICENSE.txt)
+Where it is distributed, it is done so under the 4 clause, BSD-style license (see LICENSE.txt)

 Install